dafuqbro/dafuqbro/README.md

 # DaFuqBro.com

-Unhinged quizzes and generators that expose who you really are...
+Unhinged quizzes and generators that expose who you really are.

 ## Stack